marwaafathin/marwaafathin/README.md

-- 👋 Hi, I’m @marwaafathin
-- 👀 I’m interested in data analytics
-- 🌱 I’m currently learning R language
-- 💞️ I’m looking to collaborate on data analytisc projects
-- 📫 Please contact me on email marwafathin@gmail.com
+Hi, I am Marwa Fathin.
+Currently working on data analyst project.
+Please contact me on email marwafathin@gmail.com for any further discussion

 <!---
 marwaafathin/marwaafathin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.